Year 2 of Pathways: Updates to 2020/21

 PBL is brain-powered hands-on learning.
 It’s problem-solving for real results, not abstract ideas on a piece of paper.
 It’s building self-pride in tangible accomplishments.
 Engaging students in PBL connects them to their communities and the bigger world, opens pathways to discovery of new strengths and skills, and instills the confidence to pursue their amazing future – much of which we can only imagine.

 Glen Lake – Wildlife Floating Islands.
 Focusing on environmental and ecosystem studies as well as advocacy, students will create and install 4 Floating Islands in local ponds or lakes.
 These natural filtration systems consist of native aquatic plants that improve water quality, and act as a platform for pollinating plants.
 A MN Science Museum Residency will assist with water testing, research, and construction, and a meeting with MN State Legislator(s) is planned.
+(Implementation has been delayed; hopes are that it will come to fruition by the end of the 2022-23 school year)

 Alice Smith – Kitchen à la Cart Portable Kitchen.
 Cooking is full of exciting, creative hands-on learning opportunities; experiences this school has fully embraced.
 In literacy and language arts, cultural studies, and Math, students will give this kitchen a workout as it moves through all classrooms.
+(Kitchen is in place and will be used as safety protocols permit)

 Tanglen – Courtyard Redesign.
 This student-driven project will include budgets and landscaping, research and design, but will first begin with the question: How can our school community work together to turn an unused, overgrown courtyard – at the heart of our building – into a beautiful, welcoming, environmentally-friendly workspace?
 Students are eager to provide the answers.
+(In process)

 Gatewood – Greenhouse Design/Build.
 The Junior Naturalists Club will provide student voice and input into the design of the greenhouse addition planned for the building.
 Students will design and build planters and shelving, then prepare and tend plants and flowers for transplant to the outdoor vegetable, pollinator and prairie grass gardens.
 They will tend those gardens as well, with the summer assistance of Kids&Co.
+(Greenhouse has been constructed; students are using it as dictated by safety protocols)

 Calming Corners – ALL Elementary Classrooms

 The next step to previous HEF-funded teacher training, social emotional learning kits, and pilots of self-regulating spaces at some schools, is to focus on the most efficient way to deliver these experiences and use these tools.
 How can students avoid disrupting classmates and get back to learning as quickly as possible?
 Calming Corners are the simple answer.
 EVERY elementary classroom will be offered the means to cordon off an area for private self-regulation, equipped with a beanbag chair or similar.
 HEF-funded tools are already in place at each school; teachers will be offered choices that work for their classroom, the age of their students, and their style of teaching.
+(Calming Corners are in place at all elementary schools)

 Food Shelf and ‘Second Breakfast’ Carts – Hopkins High School